BCDA-APS/bluesky_training/README.md

 # README.md

-This repository, via [Jupyter](https://jupyter.org/) notebooks, demonstrates use of the Bluesky framework at a typical beam line scenario for a BCDA-sponsored class.
+This repository, via [Jupyter](https://jupyter.org/) notebooks, demonstrates use of the Bluesky framework at a typical beamline scenario for a BCDA-sponsored class.

 Unit Tests | License | GH tag